maruakinu/couchbase-springboot-realworld-example-app/README.md

-# Couchbase React Redux+Springboot Realworld Example app
+# Couchbase Springboot Realworld Example app
 Realworld is a backend project using springboot that uses Couchbase for its Database.
 Couchbase is a NoSQL distributed document database (JSON) with many of the best features of a relational DBMS: SQL, distributed ACID transactions, and much more.
 For this project we included a frontend in order to visualize you the full stack development and how Real World works